SteWers/AAIdrive/docs/developers.md

   - Tell Android Studio to File > Sync Project with Gradle Files

-Most of these steps are provided by a [helpful commit](https://github.com/BimmerGestalt/AAIdrive/commit/example-submodules) in the AAIdrive repo:
+Most of these steps are provided by a [helpful commit](https://github.com/BimmerGestalt/AAiDrive/commit/example-submodules) in the AAiDrive repo:

   - Optionally move to a separate development branch: `git checkout -b branch_name`
   - Apply the change to use submodules for these libraries: